IAM COMPACT – Expanding Integrated Assessment Modelling: Comprehensive and Comprehensible Science for Sustainable, Co-Created Climate Action

 - Time horizon:September 2022 – August 2025

-- Institution(s):National Technical University of Athens, Aalto University, Aalborg University, BC3 Basque Centre for Climate Change, Bruegel, CARTIF, CICERO, E3Modelling, KTH Royal Institute of Technology, Politecnico di Milano, University of Piraeus, University of Valladolid, Wuppertal Institute, Indian Institute of Management, Tsinghua University, University of Maryland, Addis Ababa University, Kyiv School of Economics, Raja Rata University of Sri Lanka, Technical University of Mombasa, Université de Geneve, Imperial College London
+- Institution(s):NATIONAL TECHNICAL UNIVERSITY OF ATHENS (Co-ordinator), Aalto University, Aalborg University, BC3 Basque Centre for Climate Change, Bruegel, CARTIF, CICERO, E3Modelling, KTH Royal Institute of Technology, Politecnico di Milano, University of Piraeus, University of Valladolid, Wuppertal Institute, Indian Institute of Management, Tsinghua University, University of Maryland, Addis Ababa University, Kyiv School of Economics, Raja Rata University of Sri Lanka, Technical University of Mombasa, Université de Geneve, Imperial College London

 Neither the first round of Nationally Determined Contributions (NDCs) nor currently implemented climate policies are on track to meeting the Paris Agreement’s objectives.
 Net-zero targets embedded within aggregated long-term strategies can arguably deliver on the temperature goal of 2°C, but they still feature considerable feasibility concerns.
 Countries are expected to increase their ambition and produce new NDCs covering the post-2030 period, aiming to bridge the triple gap of climate action (implementation, ratcheting, ambition).